Modeling and Analyzing Unmanned Aerial Systems (UAS) with Systems Tool Kit (STK)

 - STK Urban Propagation

 Unmanned aerial systems (UAS) are cheaper and easier to produce, maintain, and deploy than ever before.
 While these systems represent a potential boon for distribution and connectivity, they also pose a serious threat.
 The proliferation of these systems must be met with transformations in the way that they are designed and their missions are planned.
-Paramount among these transformations is the use of high-fidelity digital twins to model your UAS and Counter-UAS (C-UAS) infrastructures.
+Paramount among these transformations is the use of high-fidelity digital prototypes to model your UAS and Counter-UAS (C-UAS) infrastructures.

 Digital mission engineering (DME) tools – such as Systems Tool Kit (STK) – enable you to model the individual aspects of your UAS or C-UAS systems.
 STK gives you the flexibility to model all the what-if scenarios that may arise from a rapidly scaling and dynamic UAS threat landscape.
 Here are some of the DME capabilities in STK: